oyciny/server-setup/README.md

 This will download the script to your server and run it for you.

 #### Known Issues
-* [!]
-Currently the project is in a broken state.
+:exclamation: Currently the project is in a broken state.
 I am working to get it fixed but I am not familiar with shell files and their syntax.

 ## Planned Features
  - Nginx Setup